jvillemejane/SupOpToolboxes/README.md

 **Toolboxes of functions for physicists in photonics**

-*Developed by Institut d'Optique Graduate School / France*
+*Developed by Institut d'Optiqe Graduate School / France*

 This project is still **in development**.
 To contribute, look at the *Collaboration* section.